Has your bank been irresponsible with its lending?

 The Royal Commission prompted a seismic shift in how banks operate in Australia.
 Faced with the need for substantial reform, financial institutions have been held under scrutiny since the Royal Commission, revealing a trail of irresponsible lending practices that have left countless individuals in financial distress.

-The Federal Court has been a battleground where banks are held accountable for their transgressions with regulator the Australian Securities and Investment Commission (ASIC) taking consistent action to impose civil penalties for breaches.
+In recent years, the Federal Court has been a battleground where banks are held accountable for their transgressions with regulator the Australian Securities and Investment Commission (ASIC) taking consistent action to impose civil penalties for breaches.

 Under Consumer Protection Laws, the bank should have only accepted names and contact details of customers from unlicenced third parties.
 Instead, they received sensitive information from unlicenced intermediaries, including pay slips and copies of ID.
 In some cases, the documents were fraudulent.